it985/my-stars/README.md

 *   [express-vue/express-vue](https://github.com/express-vue/express-vue) - Vue rendering engine for Express.js.
 Use .Vue files as templates using streams

-*   [jaydenseric/graphql-upload](https://github.com/jaydenseric/graphql-upload) - Middleware and an Upload scalar to add support for GraphQL multipart requests (file uploads via queries and mutations) to various Node.js GraphQL servers.
+*   [jaydenseric/graphql-upload](https://github.com/jaydenseric/graphql-upload) - Middleware and a scalar Upload to add support for GraphQL multipart requests (file uploads via queries and mutations) to various Node.js GraphQL servers.

 *   [madhums/node-express-mongoose](https://github.com/madhums/node-express-mongoose) - A boilerplate application for building web apps using node and mongodb